magnifiques/magnifiques/README.md

   ### The Website Link: [AstroDash](https://theastrodash.netlify.app/)

-  #### -Created with the help of basic HTML, CSS and vanilla Javascript.
+  #### -Created with the help of basic HTML, CSS, and vanilla Javascript.
   #### -A platformer video game based on Nintendo's critically acclaimed video game franchise "Mario".
 <!--
 **magnifiques/magnifiques** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.